What is Coats' Disease?

 First, be kind to yourself.
 It’s not easy to recover from the shock of learning your child has a disease that has no known cause or cure.
 Accept any and all feelings the diagnosis may elicit, and try not to blame yourself: It would’ve been impossible for you to figure out a way to shield your child from this disease.

+How will my child live with Coats' Disease?
 Will my child be able to have a normal life?
-Attend school?
-Drive?
-Play sports?

 Yes.
-Much depends on where your child falls on the spectrum, but with your support, as well as that of doctors, therapists and teachers, your child should be able to do everything a fully sighted child can do.
+Much depends on where your child falls on the Coats’ Disease spectrum, but with your support, as well as that of doctors, therapists and teachers, your child does not need to be held back by this diagnosis.